Empress Nara: Downfall

 According to the Draft History of Qing, in 1765, during the 30th year of Qianlong's reign, the Step-Empress accompanied the Emperor on a tour to Southern China.
 As the group arrived in Hangzhou, under circumstances that remain the subject of debate, the Step-Empress cut her hair.
 Contemporary Qing customs held that Manchu people could cut their hair only as a sign of deep mourning.
 The Step-Empress' action was considered a grave offense, as it was taken as a gesture meant to curse the Emperor and the Empress Dowager.
 She was commanded to return to the capital; Fulong'an (福隆安), Empress Xiaoxianchun's nephew and the husband of Qianlong's fourth daughter, escorted her via the waterways.

-In 2019, Chinese author Li Shu, in her book on Qing imperial cuisine, claimed to pinpoint the exact moment the incident occurred, using Qing dynasty records of the portions of food the Emperor gave to his consorts.
+In 2019, Chinese author Li Shu, in her book on Qing imperial cuisine, asserted to have discovered the exact moment the incident occurred, using Qing dynasty records of the portions of food the Emperor gave to his consorts.
 She argued that the granting of a food portion represents an act of honor and love by the Emperor to his consort, whereas withholding such a grant indicates displeasure.
 She postulated that the incident happened at some point following breakfast on 7 April 1765, when the Step-Empress received a portion of assorted meats, and before dinner that same day, when the she was not mentioned as having received any portion of food from the Emperor.
-In addition, starting from that dinner and thereafter, the Step-Empress's name was covered up with yellow paper on records of food portion grants.
+In addition, starting from that dinner and thereafter, the Step-Empress' name was covered up with yellow paper on records of food portion grants.

-After the incident and following the Step-Empress's return to the capital, she was still granted the same amount of daily food and charcoal rations as would be accorded to an empress, and she was given five eunuchs and two cooks.
+After the incident and following the Step-Empress' return to the capital, she was still granted the same amount of daily food and charcoal rations as would be accorded to an empress, and she was given five eunuchs and two cooks.
 But on 1 July 1765, following the Qianlong Emperor's return to Beijing, he ordered that the Step-Empress' four written edicts that bestowed her ranks, as well as the accompanying gifts, be confiscated.
-In addition, the Step-Empress' tenfold maid workforce was reduced to two, the same number of maids that a second class attendant (答應; lowest imperial consort) was allowed to have.
+In addition, the Step-Empress' tenfold maid workforce was reduced to two, the same number of maids that a second class attendant (答應; lowest-ranked imperial consort) was allowed to have.
 Furthermore, the Qianlong Emperor conferred the title of imperial noble consort on Noble Consort Ling half a month after his return to the capital.
-Under Qing dynasty's ranking of consorts, an imperial noble consort was only a step below the empress, meaning that while Noble Consort Ling was not explicitly granted administrative powers over the harem, the Step-Empress had definitely fallen out of favour with the Emperor.
+Under Qing dynasty's ranking of consorts, an imperial noble consort was only a step below the empress, meaning that while Noble Consort Ling was not explicitly granted administrative powers over the harem, the Step-Empress had definitely fallen out of favor with the Emperor.